 Even bring an electrolytes pack to put in your water if you feel you need a little more of a boost.
 We recommend putting some of these in your first aid kit just in case.

-Before leaving for your hike, purchase some water sterilisation tablets or a Steripen to clean your water from any nasties if you have to fill up at flowing rivers.
+Before leaving for your hike, purchase some water sterilisation tablets, a Steripen or other great water filters to clean your water from any nasties if you have to fill up at flowing rivers.

 Water bladders are great for those long and more challenging hikes as your drinking tube is right on your shoulder which is easy to access.

 You are able to keep on moving if you need and still be able to drink without taking your concentration off your feet.